Course Offerings

 INTRODUCTION TO VIDEO GAME DEVELOPMENT

-Explore the fundamentals of game theory, game platform, and genres.
+Explore the fundamentals of game theory, game platforms, and genres.
 Students will design their own game using Stencil.
 This course will provide students with a knowledge of digital graphic design, project planning and analytical work.

 Cost: $330